sgallagher/openlmi-storage/doc/admin/smis-profiles.rst

  - No LogicalDisk is created for devices consumed by the OS, i.e. when there is filesystem on them.
-  - Actually, all block devices can be used by the OS and it might be useful to have LMI_StorageExtent as subclass of CIM_LogicalDisk. .. warning:: This violates SMI-S, each block device should have a StorageExtent + LogicalDisk associated from it to be usable by the OS.
+  - Actually, all block devices can be used by the OS and it might be useful to have LMI_StorageExtent as subclass of CIM_LogicalDisk.

+.. warning:: This violates SMI-S, each block device should have a StorageExtent
++ LogicalDisk associated from it to be usable by the OS.

 - StoragePool is used for real pool objects - volume groups.
-- PrimordialPool is created, it contains unpartitioned disks and disk partitions.
+- PrimordialPool is not present.
+It might be added in future to track unused disk drives and partitions.
- - Nothing can be allocated from it, it just shows unused space.

 The implementation is not complete, e.g. mandatory Server Profile is not implemented at all.
 The list will get updated.